hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 For example:

-    @Tallguy nice work tracing the building details here.
-You missed a small group of houses on the upper left of the tile - I added a few in, but some still remain.
+    @Tallguy nice work tracing the building
+    details here.
+You missed a small group
+    of houses on the upper left of the tile,
+    I added a few in, but some still remain.

 This is particularly useful when validating or adding on another's previous work - you can provide feedback, thanks or more.